kerolloskromer/permissions-manager/README.md

 # Permissions Manager

-A wrapper for android permissions
+A wrapper for android permissions with easy and convenient callback you can check for one permission or multiple permissions at once

 ## Getting Started